astyonax/TimingParis/README.md

 7. In comparison to mobility within the city,  the suburbs strongly disadvantage bicycling.
 Is there an official figure of number of trips by means of transport?

 2. Comparing the attractors of the  bicycling network inside Paris, with the Plan Velo 2015-2020 we can see some overlap; but the overlap is not perfect.
-Why?
+More seems needed to support bicycling right outside of Paris.

 3. When comparing the Plan Velo with the optimal paths connecting the suburbs with the city center, it happens to see that the problem of crossing the major city doors is not yet fully addressed.

 Finally, building on this works it will be interesting to:

 2. solve most TODOs, ofc ;)
+1. Correlated infrastructure with current bike network (in preparation)

 3. From the previous plots 2 new effective networks arise: that convenient to cars and that to bikes.
 I want to:
-	1. Characterize them as usually done for networks (so centrality/betweeness/etc..)
+	1. Characterize them as usually done for networks (so centrality/betweeness/etc..) (in preparation too)
 	2. Use that info to optimize the network